 Global equities lost ground in the March guarter, with the MSCI World Index down 1.8% in USD terms and a touch more in AUD terms as the Australian currency weakened.
 Initial optimism around Trump's pro-business and pro-growth policies gave way to increased talk about stagflation as heightened economic policy uncertainty and aggressive trade policies roiled market confidence.
-Over the guarter, markets were increasingly concerned about a US recession, with the 10-year US Treasury vield declining by 35bp to 4.23%.
+Over the guarter, markets were increasingly concerned about a US recession, with the 10-year US Treasury yield declining by 35bp to 4.23%.
 The best performers in the quarter were Energy (+9.2%), Utilities (+6.1%), Financials (+4.9%), and Consumer Staples (+4.8%).
 In contrast, IT (-12.2%) and Consumer Discretionary (-11.2%) both declined.
-These moves were driven mainly by a rotation from growth into defensive sectors.
+These moves were driven mainly by a rotation from growth into defensive sectors..

 The STOXX Europe 600 was the best-performing index in the quarter, rising by 5.8% in Euros.
 The move was catalysed by the German government shaking off fiscal constraint to prioritise spending on defence and infrastructure.
 European outperformance was followed by a 2.9% gain in the MSCI Emerging Markets Index.
 Most other markets went backwards, led by the Nikkei 225, which fell 10.1%.
-The S&P 500 declined by 4.4% while the tech-dominated Nasdag Australia's Composite moved sharply lower (-10.3%).
-S&P/ASX 200 Accumulation Index was 2.8% weaker and China's CSI 300 lost 1.0%.
+The S&P 500 declined by 4.4% while the tech-dominated Nasdag Composite moved sharply lower (-10.3%).
+Australia's S&P/ASX 200 Accumulation Index was 2.8% weaker and China's CSI 300 lost 1.0%.

-The US economic picture looks uncertain in the near term with markets increasingly concerned about the prospect of stagflation.
-A softening in sentiment-based data did not flow through to economic activity, which has yet to indicate much impact from recent uncertainty.
-Newsflow during the guarter was dominated by US tariffs on China, Canada and Mexico.
-Initially announced in February, these policies have generated significant uncertainty.
-In addition, broader 'reciprocal' tariffs on all major trading partners of the US were anticipated in coming months.
-Outside of tariffs, the Federal Reserve signalled a cut in its growth outlook but raised its inflation accelerates on the back of increased defence spending and forecasts.
+The US economic picture looks uncertain in the near term with markets increasingly concerned about the prospect of Market volatility has picked up in recent weeks for two broad stagflation.
+A softening in sentiment-based data did not flow reasons - investors have become more concerned about the through to economic activity, which has yet to indicate much economic outlook, and share market valuations were on the impact from recent uncertainty.
+Newsflow during the quarter high side of historical averages, especially in the US. was dominated by US tariffs on China, Canada and Mexico.
+We agree that downside risks to the growth outlook have Initially announced in February, these policies have generated increased, driven by uncertainty in the Trump Administration's significant uncertainty.
+In addition, broader 'reciprocal' tariffs economic, trade and fiscal policies.
+Our base sees a slowdown on all major trading partners of the US were anticipated in in the first half of this year, followed by recovery as coming months.
+Outside of tariffs, the Federal Reserve a stimulatory US budget is passed, European growth signalled a cut in its growth outlook but raised its inflation accelerates on the back of increased defence spending and forecasts.
 As mentioned above, Germany announced a €500 trade frictions lessen as countries and companies make billion infrastructure investment fund to achieve rearmament deals with the US.
 Importantly, we expect China and and growth objectives.
-In China, there was talk of further Europe to take longer to negotiate trade deals, as their fiscal stimulus.
+In China, there was talk of further fiscal stimulus.